 A Clinical Counseling Master's Degree Designed for Working Professionals

 The Clinical Mental Health Counseling Master of Arts program is designed for individuals who are looking to enhance current employment or to change their career through an intensive graduate school experience.
-Courses are offered on the weekends in order to allow you to take courses while still working.

 Career Options for Graduates